What is a foreclosed home? | Pros and cons | Stages of foreclosure | Georgia foreclosure laws | Should I buy a foreclosure? | FAQs

-Financing foreclosures in Georgia depends on the stage the foreclosure is in.
+How to finance foreclosures in Georgia depends on the stage of foreclosure.

 Generally, traditional financing is not an option at foreclosure auctions.
-Occasionally buyers might borrow the money from a family member or from a hard money lender, but usually people purchase these properties with cash.
+Sometimes buyers borrow the money from a family member or from a hard money lender, but usually people purchase these properties with cash.

-Financing a pre-foreclosure or REO foreclosure is a lot like the process with a traditional property.
+Financing a pre-foreclosure or REO foreclosure, on the other hand, is a lot like the process with a traditional property.
 With pre-foreclosures specifically, make sure you're scheduling the sale before the foreclosure deadline.
-Otherwise, just reach out to your lender and apply like you would for a traditional mortgage.
+You can use Quicken Loans’ automated tool to access customized help with foreclosure financing.

 2. Hire a top Georgia realtor with foreclosure expertise

-It's also possible that your agent will have a relationship with REO departments of local lenders or other entities who deal with foreclosed homes.
-Having the inside track could be the difference between you getting your dream home or not.
+It's possible that your agent will have a relationship with REO departments of local lenders or other entities who deal with foreclosed homes.
+Having the inside track could lead you to a great deal.

 3. Find foreclosed homes in Georgia

-If you're an inexperienced buyer, we recommend you focus on pre-foreclosures or REOs because they're more similar to traditional home buying.
+If you're an inexperienced buyer, we recommend finding pre-foreclosures or REOs, since the process to buy these properties is similar to traditional home buying.

-Only seriously consider auctions if you're experienced in real estate, have substantial cash reserves, and are willing to take the risk of buying a home sight unseen.
+Seriously consider auctions only if you are experienced in real estate, have substantial cash reserves, and are willing to take the risk of buying a home sight unseen.

 4. Tour foreclosures in person

 A huge benefit to buying pre-foreclosures or REOs is that you can tour the property before making an offer (this isn't usually possible with auctioned properties).
-If you're new to renovating and rehabbing properties, you should make an effort to see a property in person before submitting an offer.
-Just know that you usually won't get to, but it never hurts to ask.
+If you're new to renovating and rehabbing properties, make an effort to see a property in person before submitting an offer.
+You might not be permitted to, but it never hurts to ask.

-While you may not have time to order an inspection, you can bring a contractor with you to get an initial sense of any major flaws with the property — and what they'll cost to fix.
-If your goal is to flip the house, this will be crucial for figuring out your after repair value (ARV).
+While you may not have time to order an inspection, you can at least bring a contractor to tour the home with you.
+You'll get a sense of any major flaws with the property — and what they'll cost to fix.
+If your goal is to flip the house, this is crucial for determining your after repair value (ARV).

 5. Submit offers

-Making an offer on a pre-foreclosure is a lot like making offers on conventional homes, except the seller is highly motivated and may be trying to close before a foreclosure deadline.
-Including fast close dates is probably the best way to make these offers appealing to sellers.
+Making an offer on a pre-foreclosure is a lot like making an offer on a conventional home, except the seller is highly motivated and may be trying to close before a foreclosure deadline.
+To make an offer appealing to this type of seller, include a fast close date.

-An REO usually has more specific rules for submitting offers.
-Each lender treats this a bit differently, but you'll want a letter of pre-approval, and you should always follow their instructions for submitting offers.
+For an REO, there are usually more specific rules to submit an offer.
+Each lender has a slightly different process, but you'll want a letter of pre-approval, and you should always follow the lender's instructions.
 A good agent can help you through this process.

 Auctions have their own set of rules for submitting offers.
 Georgia buyers must submit bids in person or online, depending on the property being auctioned.
-The auction will have pre-determined bid increments, minimum bids, and occasionally buyer's premiums — which are an additional fee.
+The auction will have pre-determined bid increments, a minimum bid, and occasionally a buyer's premium (an additional fee).

-Buyers should contract the trustee running the auction to ensure they have all these details correct before submitting an offer.
+Buyers should contact the trustee running the auction to ensure they have all these details before submitting an offer.

 6. Conduct due diligence on the property

 With auctions, inspections and property viewings are generally not allowed.
-Your due diligence will be mostly limited to checking for a clear title, driving by the property to assess the condition of the outside and neighborhood, and preparing to make an offer at the auction.
+Your due diligence is mostly limited to checking for a clear title, driving by the property to assess the condition of the outside and the neighborhood, and preparing to make an offer at the auction.